First Result for Dark Matter Search by WINERED

-Recently, authors in Ref.\,\cite{Bessho:2022yyu} proposed that by using the state-of-the-art infrared spectrographs such as Warm INfrared Echelle spectrograph for Realizing Extreme Dispersion and sensitivity (WINERED) installed at the $6.5$m Magellan Clay telescope and the Near-Infrared Spectrograph (NIRSpec) at the James Webb Space Telescope (JWST), can efficiently search for {the }eV range dark matter.
-This efficiency is particularly relevant if the dark matter decays into a line photon, as background noises usually constitute continuous spectra, making the background appear dark in spectrographs with good spectral resolution.
-A similar search can be done in the Infrared Camera and Spectrograph (IRCS) installed on the 8.2 m Subaru Telescope.
-Since the IRCS and WINRED in the telescopes have very good angular resolution and small field-of-view, precise estimations of the angular dependence of the photon flux from the dark matter decay in 35 dSphs were done~\cite{Yin:2023uwf}.
+{Recently, motivated by those non-trivial coincidences, authors in Ref.\,\cite{Bessho:2022yyu} proposed that the state-of-the-art infrared spectrographs, such as Warm INfrared Echelle spectrograph for Realizing Extreme Dispersion and sensitivity (WINERED) installed at the $6.5$m Magellan Clay telescope and the Near-Infrared Spectrograph (NIRSpec) on the James Webb Space Telescope (JWST), can efficiently search for {the }eV range dark matter.
+This is particularly relevant if the dark matter decays into a photon with a narrow line spectrum, as background noises usually constitute continuous spectra.}

 In this paper, we {use} the WINERED~\cite{ikeda2006winered, yasui2008warm, kondo2015warm, ikeda2016high, ikeda2018very, 2022WINERED}, a near-infrared, high-resolution spectrograph {developed} by the University of Tokyo alongside the Laboratory of Infrared High-resolution Spectroscopy at Kyoto Sangyo University, to search for dark matter.
 It is a PI-type instrument that began operating with the $3.58$m New Technology Telescope (NTT) at La Silla Observatory in 2017 and was subsequently fitted to the $6.5$m Magellan Clay telescope at Las Campanas Observatory.
 Offering unparalleled sensitivity with an instrumental throughput reaching up to $50\%$, WINERED stands out among {near-infrared high-resolution spectrographs}, attachable to telescopes ranging from intermediate (3-4m class) to large (8-10m class), especially in the short NIR spectrum (0.9-1.35$\mu$m).
 WINERED is equipped with three observational settings: the “WIDE” mode ($R=28000$), the “HIRES-Y” mode ($R=68000$), and the “HIRES-J” mode ($R=68000$).
 Here $R\equiv \l/\D \l_{\rm FWHM}$ quantify the spectral resolution with $\l$ ($\D \l_{\rm FWHM}$) being the wavelength (peak full width at half of the maximum hight).